ordina-jworks/ordina-jworks.github.io/_posts/2019-04-24-JDK-distributions.md

 add new features to new versions of the OpenJDK.
 You can read more about JDK 11 updates on the [OpenJDK Wiki](https://wiki.openjdk.java.net/display/JDKUpdates/JDK11u){:target="_blank" rel="noopener noreferrer"}.
-You'll see that there updates planned there for at least Mid October 2019.
+You'll see that there are updates planned until at least mid October 2019.

-This means that the Oracle's JDK could differ from the OpenJDK based binaries and the JDKs provided by other vendors.
+This means that the Oracle JDK could differ from the OpenJDK based binaries and the JDKs provided by other vendors.
 Most of the major vendors have continued